Best practices for archiving social media in Flanders and Brussels

 In 2020, meemoo conducted a survey on archiving content about the coronavirus crisis on websites and social media.
-Now, in 2021, we’re taking this one step further in this project by building more expertise on capturing and archiving individual social media accounts.
+From 2021 onwards, we’re taking this one step further in this project by building more expertise on capturing and archiving individual social media accounts.

 Expertise on archiving social media is currently very limited – both in archive institutions and at meemoo itself.
 Social media is however being used more and more for sharing audiovisual content.
 It’s mainly textual context that’s created with primary content on social media platforms, which forms a new type of digital-born heritage.

 Moreover, social media play a very important role in communicating about various social topics, and do so by a wide range of actors.
 As such, the channels serve as a valuable source for (scientific) research, but are still rarely archived.

 This same observation about websites was the starting point for the PROMISE project on website archiving (2017-2019) a couple of years ago, and now the BESOCIAL project (2019 - 2022) is continuing this work.
 Our major national institutions such as the State Archives and Royal Library have been appointed, alongside universities, to develop strategies and practices on the subject.

 Meemoo is well placed in the cultural heritage sector in Flanders and Brussels to gather and share knowledge on this subject.
 In collaboration with archive institutions, we’re helping build expertise throughout the entire sector.